darren-gibson/RTTChecker/GOOGLE_HOME_SETUP.md

 ```

 **In Google Home App:**
-- Device shows as ON when train is on time/minor delay
-- Device shows as OFF when delayed/major delay/unknown
+- You should see TWO endpoints/devices.
+Default names are derived from the route:
+   - `<ORIGIN>→<DEST> Train Status` (or your `STATUS_DEVICE_NAME` override) – Mode Select with 5 modes
+   - `<ORIGIN>→<DEST> Train Delay` (or your `DELAY_DEVICE_NAME` override) – Temperature Sensor showing numeric delay
+- If you set `STATUS_DEVICE_NAME` / `DELAY_DEVICE_NAME`, those custom names appear instead of the derived defaults.
+- The Temperature Sensor value equals minutes delayed (negative = early, 0 = on time)
-- State updates automatically every minute
+- Values update automatically every minute
+- Endpoints are read-only (status comes from RTT updates)

-**Voice Control:**
+**Voice Control (Recommended):**
-- "Hey Google, is Train Status on?"
+- "Hey Google, what's the temperature of Train Delay Sensor?"
-- "Hey Google, turn on/off Train Status" (doesn't do anything useful, but works)
+- "Hey Google, what's Train Delay Sensor's temperature?"
+- Assign to a room and ask: "Hey Google, what's the temperature in <room>?"

+Interpretation:
+- 0°C = on time
+- 5°C = 5 minutes late
+- -3°C = 3 minutes early

 ### 5. Create Automations